 \paragraph{AI-Pentest-Benchmark.} While AutoPenBench focuses on containerized vulnerabilities, the AI-Pentest-Benchmark evaluates AI agents on complete end-to-end exploitation workflows across 13 real-world vulnerable machines drawn from VulnHub.
-These machines are categorized by difficulty into easy (e.g., Victim1, Library2, Funbox, WestWild), medium (e.g., Cengbox2, Devguru, Symfonos2), and hard (e.g., Insanity, TempusFugit).
+These machines are categorized by difficulty into easy (such as Victim1, Library2, Funbox, WestWild), medium (such as Cengbox2, Devguru, Symfonos2), and hard (such as Insanity, TempusFugit).
 Each machine defines a structured set of reconnaissance, exploitation, privilege escalation, and general technique subtasks, amounting to 152 tasks in total.
-The vulnerabilities embedded within these machines reflect common penetration testing scenarios, including web application flaws (SQL injection, XSS, CSRF/SSRF), network service weaknesses (FTP/AD enumeration, brute-force authentication), code-level issues (deserialization, command injection), and post-exploitation techniques (cronjob analysis, misconfigured system files, privilege escalation via user access exploitation).
+The vulnerabilities embedded within these machines reflect common pentest scenarios, including web application flaws (SQL injection, XSS, CSRF/SSRF), network service weaknesses (FTP/AD enumeration, brute-force authentication), code-level issues (deserialization, command injection), and post-exploitation techniques (cronjob analysis, misconfigured system files, privilege escalation via user access exploitation).
 Notably, many of these tasks map directly to recurring weakness categories in the CWE Top 25 and OWASP Top 10, ensuring that success on this benchmark corresponds to capabilities relevant in practical offensive security operations.
 The benchmark is particularly challenging because the ultimate goal is to achieve root access on each machine, requiring coherent reasoning across reconnaissance, exploitation, and privilege escalation stages.
-Previous studies have shown that even large-scale proprietary models such as GPT-4o and Llama3.1-405B were unable to achieve root-level compromise without human assistance, underscoring the difficulty and realism of this benchmark.
+Previous studies have shown that even large-scale proprietary models such as GPT-4o and Llama3.1-405B are unable to achieve root-level compromise without human assistance, underscoring the difficulty and realism of this benchmark.